 Dates are the perfect sweetener to use.
 They are a whole food and are full of minerals and fiber.

 I bring these to work with me so that when I get that craving to snack I can easily reach for one and I feel satisfied.
-It is especially important to fill your kitchen with healthy snacks, because if you have any junk food inevitably in a time of weakness you will give in and grab for it.
-If you have on hand only delicious healthy snacks you will find you have much more success with keeping on track and the same goes for kids too, if they are used to having these deserts on hand that is what they will look for.
+It is especially important to fill your kitchen with healthy snacks, because if you have any junk food inevitably in a time of weakness you’ll give in and grab for it.
+If you have on hand only delicious healthy snacks you’ll find you have much more success with keeping on track and the same goes for kids too, if they’re used to having these deserts on hand that is what they’ll look for.

-Makes about 15 (depending on how small you make them.
+Servings 15 (depending on how small you make them)

 2 cups fresh medjool dates, pitted